influxdata/telegraf/plugins/inputs/prometheus/README.md

   ## An array of Kubernetes services to scrape metrics from.
   # kubernetes_services = ["http://my-service-dns.my-namespace:9100/metrics"]

+  ## Kubernetes config file to create client from.
+  # kube_config = "/path/to/kubernetes.config"

-  # Scrape Kubernetes service for prometheus annotations.
+  ## Scrape Kubernetes pods for the following prometheus annotations:
-  # prometheus.io/scrape: Enable scraping for this service
+  ## - prometheus.io/scrape: Enable scraping for this pod
-  # prometheus.io/path: If the metrics path is not /metrics, define it with this annotation.
+  ## - prometheus.io/path: If the metrics path is not /metrics, define it with this annotation.
-  # prometheus.io/port: If port is not 9102 use this annotation
+  ## - prometheus.io/port: If port is not 9102 use this annotation
   # monitor_kubernetes_pods = true

   ## Use bearer token for authorization